stevensoriano/AFiD-BVI/README.md

 * FFTW3
 * HD5 with parallel I/O

-The provided Makefile was used to compile the code on Carya at the Research Computing Data Core (RCDC) at the University of Houston.
-The following modules were loaded before compiling.
+The Makefile on the main page was utilized for code compilation on the Carya system, part of the Research Computing Data Core (RCDC) at the University of Houston.
+Prior to compilation, the following specific modules were loaded.

 ```bash
 module load intel